 The national authority of the Party where the catch was initially unloaded has not answered formally, but in late March 2013, it indicated unofficially that an investigation has started (Document TT-32-04).
-At the time this report was posted (1 October 2016), the Secretariat had not received any further information.
+At the time this report was posted (5 June 2017), the Secretariat had not received any further information.

-b) CASES TTF-31a, fishing trip terminated in July 2011; and TTF-31b, fishing trip terminated in November 2011
+1 Dolphin-safe tuna is recorded on the TTF-A, and non dolphin-safe tuna on the TTF-B b) CASES TTF-31a, fishing trip terminated in July 2011; and TTF-31b, fishing trip terminated in November 2011